rybak/VanillaWithFlake/README.md

 - Leather now has a crafting recipe (9 Rotten Flesh)

+### Items

+- Arrows of Blindness (0:30) are now obtainable through Illusioners *(Note: Seemingly a bug with Arrows of Blindness makes the effect duration 8 times longer than it should be, therefore the Arrows state 4 seconds in their tooltip, however they last 32 seconds)*

 ### Loot tables

 - The Ender Dragon now drops an Elytra upon death (temporary solution to End Dimension issues)

+- Illusioners now drop between 1-3 (4-9 with Looting III) *Arrows of Blindness* when killed by a player

 #### Maps